radicle-dev/radicle-contracts/docs/how_pool_works.md

 Unlike the senders, the proxies store data with a per-cycle precision.
 When changing the set of receivers, a delta describing the current cycle may need to be applied.
-When it happens, it's unclear, what part of the per-cycle delta should be moved, because some funds were sent before the current block and some will be sent after it.
+When it happens, it's unclear what part of the per-cycle delta should be moved, because some funds were sent before the current block and some will be sent after it.

 ![](how_pool_works_8.png)